Algorithm for direct sampling from conditional distributions of toric models: Examples

 We generated 100 Metropolis chains of 10,000 steps with 1,000 burn-in steps.
 The average computation time and the average effective sample size for a chain were 1.96 seconds and 280.9, respectively.
-In sharp contrast to the univariate Poisson regression model, computing the $A$-hypergeometric polynomials for all the elements of the Markov lattice is practically impossible, because the number of the elements is huge.
-Nevertheless, Algorithm~\ref{algo:1} works because it does not exhaust computation of all the $A$-hypergeometric polynomials.
+Computing the $A$-hypergeometric polynomials for all the elements of the Markov lattice is practically impossible, because the number of the elements is huge.
 We conducted 10 trials of generation of 281 tables by using Algorithm~\ref{algo:1}.
 The average computation time was 1645.6 seconds.
 The same computation was performed in 693.6 seconds by using four cores.
 Currently, our implementation of Algorithm~\ref{algo:1} is far inefficient than the Metropolis chain.
-However, the fact that tables generated by Algorithm~\ref{algo:1} follow independently to the exact distribution is a remarkable advantage, and the timing is practically reasonable if we use multiple cores of a CPU.
+However, the fact that tables generated by Algorithm~\ref{algo:1} follow independently to the exact distribution is a remarkable advantage, since the computation can be performed in parallel.
+The timing is practically reasonable if we use multiple cores of a CPU.

 \begin{remark} Propp and Wilson proposed the coupling from the past (CFTP) algorithm, which guarantees that a sample taken from an ergodic Markov chain is a sample taken from the unique stationary distribution \cite{PW96}.
 The CFTP is another algorithm for taking samples exactly following the distribution which we need.
 The waiting time for taking the sample, called the coalescence, determines the performance.
 The mixing time of an ergodic Markov chain is defined as